GreenJon902/HisDoc/CONTRIBUTING.md

 css files should be layed out identifially.

+A "Person" refers to someone in the timeline
+A "User" refers to someone using the website
+A "Session" refers to someone adding events who is linked to an ingame account

-### User info (string version, same as whats stored in sql)
+### Person info (string version, same as whats stored in sql)
 so like as names and stuffs change we would like to store uuid and get from api.
-So user info can be a prefixed uuid, e.g. `MC|0dbffb6c-6165-40e4-b0f6-0fab4dcd5511` to say that this is a minecraft account with that uuid, so the program can then load the name afterwards.
+So person info can be a prefixed uuid, e.g. `MC|0dbffb6c-6165-40e4-b0f6-0fab4dcd5511` to say that this is a minecraft account with that uuid, so the program can then load the name afterwards.
 Or just put any random text in there (obvi excluding prefix) to say its not linked to anything, e.g. `Dave123`